JCorcelli/Chaos-Contract-2019/README.md

 	Parsing scripts within dialogue
 	Scripting actions to occur as dialogue does Generating dialogue ahead of time for predictions, before parsing

+# Afterword, and duly noted shortness of this explanation

+I understand I know too much about the programs I made to objectively think someone looking at them sees something besides 1s and 0s flying around

+the flat rock calculator is dialogue physics, which attempts to concisely combine physical element and processes

+Yes man is combining text and dialogue boxes, menus, and component hierarchies.
+It's meant to be extended so I included control flow, just to make it more coding complete.

+The selling point of yes man is it works with the flat rock.
+The text and an embedded event system can be easily parsed real time.

+It sound like a reasonable explanation, but I can't possibly bring up everything